CloudHelvetica/tooli/README.md

 # TooliTools

 A free and open-source set of developer tools built on the shoulders of giants.
 Built with privacy in-mind for a lightweight experience.

-## Key Points:
+Some key points of tooli.tools:

 - Open-source
 - Privacy respecting
   - No advertising or social trackers
-  - No phoning home, your data stays local
+  - No phoning home, **your data stays local** to your browser
 - Self-hostable
 - Zero Advertisements